 Diversity in healthcare has measurable benefits for both healthcare professionals and the communities they serve.
-Some of the key advantages of increasing the diversity of healthcare policies and organizations include:
+Some of the key advantages of increasing the diversity of healthcare policies within organizations include:

 - Increased provider comfort levels: Studies show that students who have trained at diverse schools are more comfortable treating patients from ethnic backgrounds other than their own.

 - Boosted creativity and innovation: A wide range of perspectives can lead to better solutions.11

 - Enhanced understanding of value sets: A more diverse group of healthcare professionals will have a better understanding of colleagues’ and patients’ different belief systems.12

 - Improved communication: Not only may some patients be able to more effectively communicate with providers who speak their language, but they might also receive better care.
 Patients with limited English proficiency experience higher rates of medical errors and worse clinical outcomes.